Types of Degrees Data Processing Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Data Processing, too.
-About 7.4% of those with this major are international students.
+Data Processing appeals to people across the globe.
+About 10.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Data Processing Majors Make?

 The median early-career salary of data processing students with a bachelor’s degree is $33,700 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $33,700 (25th percentile) and $33,700 (75th percentile).